robbert-vdh/yabridge/.github/ISSUE_TEMPLATE/bug_report.md

 **System information**
 - Operating system: [e.g. Manjaro, or Ubuntu 20.04]
-- Wine version: [e.g. Wine Staging 5.7]
+- Wine version: [e.g. Wine Staging 5.13]
-- Installation method: [symlinks/copies]
+- Installation method: [symlinks/copies], [manual/yabridgectl]
-- yabridge version: [e.g. 1.1.0, or commit a29f43a]
+- yabridge version: [e.g. 1.3.0, or commit a29f43a]

 **Debug log**

-Please also include a debug log if possible:
+Please also include a debug log if possible.
+If you are reporting an issue with yabridgectl, then you can omit this section.

 1. First make sure that there are no left over Wine processes left running in the background using `wineserver -k`.